mikeask23/selenium-driverless-multitab-example/README.md

-# Selenium Driverless Multi-Tab Example
+# Browser-Use Multi-Tab Example with Selenium-Driverless

-This repository demonstrates how to use selenium-driverless for handling multiple tabs while connecting to a custom browser instance (such as browserless or anty).
+This example demonstrates how to use browser-use's multi-tab functionality with selenium-driverless as the browser backend, connecting via WSS URL.

-## Features
+## Requirements

-- Custom browser instance connection using WSS URL
-- Multi-tab handling
+- Python 3.8+
+- Google Chrome installed
-- Asynchronous operation
+- selenium-driverless 0.1.16
-- Cloudflare bypass capability
+- browser-use

 ## Installation

-1. Install the requirements:
 ```bash
 pip install -r requirements.txt
 ```

-2. Make sure you have Google Chrome installed

 ## Usage

-1. Update the `wss_url` in `multi_tab_example.py` to point to your browser instance
+1. Update the `wss_url` in the script to point to your selenium-driverless instance
 2. Run the example:
 ```bash
 python multi_tab_example.py
 ```

-## Configuration

-The example demonstrates:
-- Connecting to a custom browser instance
-- Creating and managing multiple tabs
-- Concurrent tab operations
-- Proper resource cleanup

 ## Notes

-- This example uses selenium-driverless 0.1.16
+- This example uses browser-use's tab management capabilities
-- Requires Python 3.8 or higher
-- Compatible with browserless, anty, and similar services
+- Connects to a selenium-driverless instance via WSS URL
+- Demonstrates basic multi-tab operations